FREQUENTLY ASKED QUESTIONS ABOUT ADOPTION

 Please notify your veterinarian, landlord (if applicable), and personal references that an NBGR volunteer will be contacting them as part of the adoption process.
 Some veterinarians require your permission to release information from your pet’s charts.
 If personal references do not respond, it will slow or halt your review process.

-Our adoption donation request ranges between $200 and $500.
+Our adoption fee ranges between $300 and $800.
 Minimally, we are trying to recover the costs of veterinary care.
-Younger, healthier Griffs command higher donations – and they help us pay for our older Griffs' expenses.
+Younger, healthier Griffs command higher fees – and they help us pay for our older Griffs' expenses.

-Any amounts donated above the requested donation enable us to help more Griffs and to cover the expenses of Griffs who may require catastrophic care, have special needs, or need to be fostered for long terms.
+Any amounts paid above the fee enable us to help more Griffs and to cover the expenses of Griffs who may require catastrophic care, have special needs, or need to be fostered for long terms.

-We appreciate people who open their hearts and homes to older or special-needs animals, and we are willing to reduce suggested donations to enable them to adopt.
+We appreciate people who open their hearts and homes to older or special-needs animals, and we are willing to reduce fees to enable them to adopt.

 NBGR is a 501c3 non-profit organization.
 All of our staff members are volunteers and do not receive any form of compensation.